 - Cost of in home medical care, as well as house dusty expenses

 The local and provincial governments are responsible for fixing potholes and creating safe roads for all users.
 You should not have to drive an off-road vehicle to navigate city streets and local highways.
 If you were injured in a crash that was caused by a pothole or crumbling or damaged road surface, you will be required to give notice to the municipality or Crown.
-Look to the experienced Barrie pothole lawyers at Preszler Law Firm to help.
+Look to the experienced Barrie pothole lawyers at Preszler Injury Lawyers to help.
 Reach out today schedule a free consultation.